UTDNebula/website/docs/about/roles/community-liason.md

 - Qualitative research skills
 - Knowing a lot of people

 We’re all students, so we understand that someone won’t be an expert in anything.
-If you don’t have all the skills, you will most certainly learn as a part of the Project Nebula team!
+If you don’t have all the skills, you will most certainly learn as a part of the Nebula Labs team!

 ## What You'll Do

-As a community liaison, you’ll keep in touch with people outside of the Project Nebula team.
-You’ll act as a representative for Project Nebula and stay engaged with what’s going on in the student body.
+As a community liaison, you’ll keep in touch with people outside of the Nebula Labs team.
+You’ll act as a representative for Nebula Labs and stay engaged with what’s going on in the student body.

 Responsibilities: